mikeizbicki/american-shit/README.md

 # America's Shit

 The United States has many problems.
-You are reading my personal collection of primary and secondary sources documenting these problems.
+This is my personal collection of primary and secondary sources documenting these problems.

-If you want to contribute (by fixing an error or adding new sources), please [create an issue]() or a pull request.
+If you want to contribute (by fixing an error or adding new sources), please [create an issue](https://github.com/mikeizbicki/bad-america/issues/new) or a pull request.

 <!----------------------------------------------------------------------------->